 The notice you have received informs you that YouTube’s Content Identification System (Content ID) has matched a portion of the audio or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (e.g. The Orchard).
 YouTube’s Copyright Center explains Content ID as follows:

 Copyright holders use Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.
 When Content ID identifies a match between your video and a file in this database, it applies the policy chosen by the content owner.

 WHAT YOU CAN DO TO FIND OUT MORE INFORMATION

-YouTube’s Copyright Center is the place for definitive information regarding this process.
+YouTube’s Copyright Center is the place for definitive information regarding copyright claims and this process.
 The following offers some helpful tips in getting the most out of this resource.

-If you have received a notice, you will see a link next to your video as in the following image.
-To learn more about the status of your video and what you steps you can take, select the “Matched third party content” link.
+If you have received a notice, you will see a link under your video’s view count in Video Manager as well as the following symbol: ©.
+To learn more about the status of your video and what steps you can take, click on the “Includes copyrighted content” link.

-On selecting that link, you will see a screen like the one below…
+On clicking the link or symbol, you will see a screen like the one below:

-Follow the remaining steps in the dispute process and The Orchard will address your claim accordingly.
+If after reviewing the resources from YouTube you still believe the claim is invalid and would like to proceed with the dispute, you will have to answer a series of questions and fill out the applicable fields in the dispute form provided by YouTube, and The Orchard will address your claim accordingly once received.
 Please provide as much information as possible, as it will allow for a more thorough and accurate dispute resolution.
 If you do choose to dispute a claim, we ask for your patience.
 Reviewing disputes is a time-consuming process.
 We hope you find this information helpful.

 The Orchard Team